By Laura Voskamp

 I really like to visit the local businesses and attend community events.
 In the Summer we are weekend adventurers!
 We’ve gone up to the cold springs, the local caves, events at Farmtown Park and PEC, found quaint little shops and restaurants in Madoc, Warkworth, and Campbellford, and have visited a variety of the local farmers’ markets.

 In the Winter we are nesters.
 We curl up in front of our fireplace with a blanket and enjoy the winter scenery.
-Out here we have a lot more time to engage in things we didn’t have the chance to do before – for example, I’ve tried my hand at photography for recent web projects, and taken a local pottery class, and I’ve sang at open mic nights.
+Out here we have a lot more time to engage in things we didn’t have the chance to do before – for example, I’ve tried my hand at photography for recent web projects, and taken a local pottery class, and I’ve sung at open mic nights.

 What’s been your most unexpected experience since moving to Hastings County?